iamhectorsosa/f-server/README.md

 - [ ] Improve Store error handling
 - [ ] Integrate a logger into the Server
 - [ ] Integrate business logic to improve metrics on matches
-- [ ] Optimize SQL schema and/or queries with redesign or indexes
+- [ ] Optimize SQL schema and/or queries with redesign or indexesa
+- [ ] Add an integration test to the Server
+- [ ] Add github workflow to check tests, staticcheck, gosec
 - [ ] Add Docker